wanghc78/valor/OOPSLA2015_AE.md

 You can append `| grep "Time ="` in the command line to only extract the time info.
 The time of iteration 6~15 are used to calculate the per-iteration time for LR iterative algorithm.
 And you can append `| ../../../valor/report.py` in the command line to report the summarized information, like "[Iterative]AvgIterTime = 3.594200 Overhead = 345.345%".
 The report.py is temporarily stored in the valor package only for the OOPSLA Artificats Evaluation.
 Please make sure the correct path location of report.py in your command.

-***Note***: In cygwin environment, the pipe system for R doesn't work correctly.
-You may need insert ` | tee /dev/null` before grep or report.py to correct the pipe issue.
+***Note***: In cygwin environment, the pipe system for R may not work correctly.
+You may need to insert ` | tee /dev/null` before grep or report.py to correct the pipe issue.

 #### Testing direct algorithm